dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/nullable-reference-types.md

 As long as the navigation is properly loaded, the dependent will be accessible via the property.
 If, however, the property is accessed without first properly loading the related entity, an `InvalidOperationException` is thrown, since the API contract has been used incorrectly.

 > [!NOTE]
 > Collection navigations, which contain references to multiple related entities, should always be non-nullable.
-An empty collection means that no related entities exist, but the list itself should never be null.
+An empty collection means that no related entities exist, but the list itself should never be `null`.

 ## DbContext and DbSet